ibm-cloud-docs/containers/cs_worker_plan.md

 * **VPC Gen 1 compute VMs**: VPC VMs have one primary disk that is a block storage volume that is attached via the network.
 The storage layer is not separated from the other networking layers, and both network and storage traffic are routed on the same network.
 To account for network latency, the storage disks have a maximum of up to 3000 IOPS.
 The primary storage disk is used for storing data such as the OS file system, container runtime, and `kubelet`, and is [encrypted by default](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-about#encryption).

 **What virtual machine flavors are available?**</br>
 The following table shows available worker node flavors for classic and VPC Gen 1 compute clusters.
 Worker node flavors vary by cluster type, the zone where you want to create the cluster, the container platform, and the infrastructure provider that you want to use.
-To see the flavors available in your zone, run `ibmcloud ks flavors --zone <zone> --provider <infrastructure_provider>`.
+To see the flavors available in your zone, run `ibmcloud ks flavors --zone <zone>`.

 If your classic cluster has deprecated `x1c` or older Ubuntu 16 `x2c` worker node flavors, you can [update your cluster to have Ubuntu 18 `x3c` worker nodes](/docs/containers?topic=containers-update#machine_type).
 {: tip}